Redocly/redocly-cli/docs/custom-plugins/custom-decorators.md

 ## Preprocessors

 Preprocessors follow the same structure and operation as decorators, but they are run before the validation/linting step.
-This makes them brittle because the document may not be valid, and the extra processing step can cause performance impacts.
+Running before the validation/linting step makes them brittle because the document may not be valid, and the extra processing step can cause performance impacts.
 We recommend looking for alternative approaches to preprocessing.

 Some advanced use cases do require preprocessing, which is why the functionality is provided for those users.